NayanKaran/Bookstore-CMS/README.md

 # Bookstore-CMS
-An web app to manage a list of books.
+A web app to manage a list of books.

 ## Built With